 F. W. Mann's 1909 classic, The Bullet's Flight From Powder To Target: The Internal And External Ballistics Of Small Arms, is my favorite shooting book.
 Like Vaughn's book, it's about more than ballistics and has a heavy experimental (as opposed to theoretical) angle.
 Amazing is too light a term for this book's content.
 It was out of print for quite a while, but appears to have resurfaced in 2010 - so buy one while it's still available.

 Most of the data comes straight from the manufacturer's websites and publications.
 Additionally, some ballistics data is from taken from the data gathered by Bryan Litz of Applied Ballistics, LLC.
 He's generously allowed us to use his data in our calculator.
-If you would like to see the data in detail, including test methodologies, G1 & G7 BC's, form factors, variance, and other test data, we highly recommend purchasing his book.
-It's an excellent introduction to advanced ballistics topics, but without all the tortuous math.
+If you would like to see the data in detail, including test methodologies, G1 & G7 BC's, form factors, variance, and other test data, we highly recommend purchasing his books.
+They provide an excellent introduction to advanced ballistics topics, but without all the tortuous math.

 We'll be continually be working on the ballistics engine that drives the calculator.
 It's capable of much more than is exposed here, but we wanted to keep it simple.
 There are plenty of calculators out there with dozens of inputs.
 If we get enough requests for a certain feature, we will be happy to add it.